 3. Member Only Benefits

-Members are interested or passionate about your cause and they want to feel like they’re making a difference.
+Members are interested or passionate about your cause, and they want to feel like they’re making a difference.
 Communicate with them often in weekly or monthly newsletters as well as social media.
 Provide perks such as exclusive, member-only offers from your partners as well as networking opportunities.
-If possible, provide educational opportunities for them such as webinars, workshops and relevant books at member only prices.
+If possible, provide educational opportunities such as webinars, workshops and relevant books at member-only prices.

-When association members don’t renew their membership, it’s often not because they’re no longer interested, but rather because they forget to do so.
+When association members don’t renew their membership, it’s often not because they’re no longer interested but rather because they forget to do so.
 Start reminding them early that their membership is expiring.
-Offer incentives such as a 10% discount for early renewal, or perhaps a gift card to a popular store.
+Offer incentives such as a 10% discount for early renewal or perhaps a gift card to a popular store.
 You can also offer a discount for multiple-year renewal.
-Make sure that they know they are an important part of your association and that renewing early helps both them and your organization.
+Ensure that they know they are an important part of your association and that renewing early helps both them and your organization.

-Don’t assume that members are aware of all the ways their membership has benefitted them over the last year.
+Don’t assume that members are aware of how their membership has benefitted them over the last year.
 In your end-of-year communications to members, remind them of the benefits they’ve received and also how much value their membership brings to your organization.